maesbernd/maesbernd/README.md

 - 👀 I’m interested in 3D printing
 - 🌱 I’m currently learning 3D printing with clay, Rhino, blender
 - 💞️ I’m looking to collaborate on 3d printing
-- 📫 How to reach me send me a dm on instagram bernd.tomat or send an email to berndmaes@gmail.com
+- 📫 How to reach me send me a dm on instagram @bernd.tomat or send an email to berndmaes@gmail.com
 - 😄 Pronouns: he
 - ⚡ Fun fact: